August 6, 2022 · zfs ubuntu raidz pool

 sudo ls /dev/disk/by-id/ | grep "ata"

-sudo zpool replace old-disk new-disk
+sudo zpool replace data old-disk new-disk

 sudo watch -n1 zpool status